News and events

 - Action (embedded systems, control, interaction)

-The organization of the study programme according to renowned international standards increases the chances of getting the diploma in strictly two years.
+The organization of the study program according to renowned international standards increases the chances of getting the diploma in strictly two years.

 - Industrial and service robotics, as well as mechatronics